adgoudz/dotfiles/README.md

 cloning this repository.
 Familiarity with package managers and Git is assumed, but both have excellent documentation for anyone just getting started.

-I chose Stow based on the following requirements:
+I chose Stow based on these requirements:

 1. **The tool should be easy to bootstrap on popular Unix-like operating systems**
    As a GNU tool, Stow is consistently available with package managers.
-In the worst case, it's easy to [install it from source][stow-installation] (it's just a Perl module).
+It's also easy to [install from source][stow-installation] if necessary (it's just a Perl module).

 2. **The learning curve for the tool should be shallow**
-   Stow follows the Unix philosophy of doing one thing and doing it well, which makes it easy to master.
+   Stow follows the Unix philosophy of doing one thing and doing it well, so it's easy to master.

 3. **Configuration for the tool should be optional, not required**